 At the conclusion of the competitive EoI process, ecotourism operators O’Reilly’s Rainforest Retreat were invited to submit a detailed proposal for the site.
 Following a rigorous assessment process, the Detailed Proposal of O’Reilly’s Rainforest Retreat was approved by the department.

-- additional powered and unpowered tent and campervan sites
+- powered and unpowered tent sites and campervan sites

 - a communal camp kitchen (including cooking facilities)

 - a new multi-purpose community education facility.

 The site is available for members of the public to continue to camp independently (unpowered tent camping), or to experience camping amongst nature at any of the new eco-accommodation options available.

 Find out more about O’Reilly’s Campground, including how to book.

 This partnership not only offsets existing costs of management for the QPWS but also contributes to conservation and management of the national park through direct financial contribution and other initiatives supporting the conservation of Lamington National Park.

 The Green Mountains Day Use Area, including the car park, toilets, BBQ and picnic facilities continues to be operated by the QPWS and is open and free-of-charge for day visitors.